• About

 Austin-Stewart, Jesse.
 Making Music Accessible Panel.
 Massey University, Wellington, New Zealand, 2021.

-A Delicate Blend.
+Again and Again.
 Directed by Tyler Carney-Faleatua, Joshua Faleatua.
-2023.
-Music by Jesse Austin-Stewart
+2025.
+Music by Jesse Austin-Stewart.

 Yamazaki, Kota, Thin Paper, Autonomous Synapses, Nomands, Tokyo(ing).
 Footnote New Zealand Dance, 2024.
 Music by Jesse Austin-Stewart.